jakestanley/setup_windows/README.md

 - TeamViewer
 - Firefox - backup browser
 - FileZilla
-- Everything - this is one I want to try out
 - WinMerge - trying this one too as a Windows alternative to Kdiff3

 ###Runtimes via Ninite